datanav/docs/technical/tripletex-powerofficego.rst

      - "string"

-Tripletex Order to PowerOfficeGo Salesorders
+Tripletex Order to Powerofficego Salesorders
 --------------------------------------------
-Every Tripletex Order will be synchronized with a PowerOfficeGo Salesorders.
+Every Tripletex Order will be synchronized with a Powerofficego Salesorders.

-Once a link between a Tripletex Order and a PowerOfficeGo Salesorders is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Order and a Powerofficego Salesorders is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Order and a PowerOfficeGo Salesorders:
+The following properties are synchronized between a Tripletex Order and a Powerofficego Salesorders:

 .. list-table::
    :header-rows: 1

    * - Tripletex Order Property
-     - PowerOfficeGo Salesorders Property
+     - Powerofficego Salesorders Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - changes.timestamp
      - CreatedDateTimeOffset
      - "string"